 Dates and Deadlines

 Scholarships are awarded every month when SAT scores are released from April 2019 through January 2020.
 A new eligibility window starts on the first day of each month of a drawing and ends at midnight on the last day of that month.
 The drawing occurs on the first day of the following month.

 Once you earn an entry for the Improve scholarship by practicing 12 hours on Official SAT Practice on Khan Academy® and improving your SAT score by 100 or more points, your entry will roll forward into all later Improve scholarship drawings.

-Each month, 25 students will be randomly selected on the drawing dates to receive a $2,000 scholarship.
+Each month of a drawing, 25 students will be randomly selected on the drawing date to receive a $2,000 scholarship.
 Thirteen of those scholarships will be awarded to students whose families earn less than $60,000 per year.

 We’ll notify qualified students by email to check their results on the My Achievements page.